wilsjame/how-to-nasa/index.md

-# This Guide Contains
+# This Guide (must) Contains
 - What the NASA API is
 - How to set it up
 - How to interact with it
 - Some sample code
 - Where to find additional resources

+- High-level overview of API (INTRO, BACKGROUND, SETUP, LINK TO OG API DOCS, etc..
+- Details of at least 2 API method/functionality
+  1. documentation of API call: what it does, what gets sent to the server, what get recieved
+  2. example of call: what *they* sent, and what was actually received
+  3. live or runnable code (js fiddle, code block)

-# What the NASA API is
+# NASA API Overview
+This section contains an introduction to the NASA API, some background, and how to set it up with a link to the original API documentation.
+## Introduction
-NASA's APIs allow developers to use NASA's data, such as imagery, eminently accesible for application development.
+API's provide an interface for machines to talk with each other.
+NASA's APIs allow developers to use NASA's data, such as imagery, for application development.

-NASA has many APIs and this guide will focus on setting up and interacting with the following two:

-1. one
-2. two
+## Background
+NASA gathers a lot of data - over 15 Terabytes per day!
+And by a White House mandate this is data is free to public - in a format useful to you.
+This is where the API comes into play.

+Figuring out the best way to distribute, use and reuse NASA's data is a problem.
+NASA's APIs provide a solution by lowering the barrier of entry to people outside NASA to easily manipulate and access the public information.
+## How To Set It Up
 Head on over to [api.NASA.gov](https://api.nasa.gov/index.html) and follow the **applying for an API key** link to get your personal API key.
 The process takes ~5 minutes and NASA will email your key to you.

+A documentation list of NASA APIs can be found [here](https://api.nasa.gov/api.html#apod) beginning with Astronomy Picture Of The Day (APOD).
+Here are some of the APIs available:

+- **api link** description
+- **api link** description
+- **api link** description
+- **api link** description

 # Picture Of The Day
 ## How to set it up